Ling Jihua: Early career

 Born Linghu Jihua, Ling was the third son to Linghu Ye (令狐野), a party official, in Pinglu County, Shanxi Province.
 He and all four of his siblings received names related to the Communist Party's policies.
 His own name, Jihua, means "planning".
 In December 1973, as with many other young Chinese, he was sent to work in the countryside as part of the Down to the Countryside Movement.
 Ling worked in a printing factory.
 "Linghu" is a very rare surname, eventually most members of the Ling family shortened the "Linghu" to "Ling".

 In June 1975, Ling was admitted into the Communist Youth League (CYL) organization in Pinglu County, and was soon elevated to deputy secretary of the local CYL committee.
-He joined the Chinese Communist Party in June 1976.
-In December 1978, Ling was transferred to Communist Party's Yuncheng Committee in Shanxi.
+He joined the Chinese Communist Party (CCP) in June 1976.
+In December 1978, Ling was transferred to CCP's Yuncheng Committee in Shanxi.
 In 1979, Communist Youth League's central organization selected young cadres nationwide to work in the capital.
 Ling, at the age of 23, was recruited to work in the propaganda department of CYL Central Committee.

 Rising through the ranks in Beijing

 From August 1983, Ling studied at the Communist Youth League Academy (later China Youth University of Political Studies), majoring in political education.
 In July 1985, Ling worked in the political theory section of the propaganda department of the Communist Youth League.
 At that time, Hu Jintao was the First Secretary (i.e., leader) of the Youth League, though it is not clear whether there was direct contact between Ling and Hu.
 From June 1988, Ling served in various posts in CYL, mostly as part of the CYL Secretariat and the CYL General Office.
 He also served as editor-in-chief of Chinese Communist Youth League, the primary theory publication of the CYL, and between 1994 and 1995, and the CYL's chief of propaganda.

-In December 1995, after serving in CYL for over ten years, Ling was transferred to General Office of the Chinese Communist Party, and continued his work in political theory.
+In December 1995, after having served in CYL for over ten years, Ling was transferred to General Office of the Chinese Communist Party, and continued his work in political theory.
 Between 1994 and 1996 Ling obtained an "on-job master's degree" in commercial management at Hunan University.
 In June 1998, he was promoted to head of research office of the General Office (中央办公厅调研室主任).
 In December 1999, Ling was appointed as deputy director of General Office.
 Later, he also served as the deputy chief of the General Office in charge of the Central Institutional Organization Commission, and chief of staff of the Office of General Secretary Hu Jintao.

-On September 19, 2007, Ling was promoted to become Director of General Office of the Chinese Communist Party, the nerve center of the party that was in charge of all manner of administrative activities of the party's central authorities, including communications and leaders' scheduling and agendas.
+On 19 September 2007, Ling was promoted to become Director of General Office of the Chinese Communist Party, the nerve center of the party that was in charge of all manner of administrative activities of the party's central authorities, including communications and leaders' scheduling and agendas.
 He also became a Secretary of the Central Secretariat, in charge of the implementation of tasks set forth by the party's Politburo.